What’s the Difference Between Helpdesk vs IT Support

 As noted in our blog about MSPs, there’s a difference in approaches where one (help desks) is mostly reactive, while the other (service desk) is proactive.

-In Fusion, this process works with the IT team contacting the help desk as the first line of support.
+In practice, this process works with the IT team contacting the help desk as the first line of support.
 So, be it company-wide downtime or some other incident, the IT team contacts the help desk.
 They can call us or use other forms of communication, such as email or messaging.

 However, at its core, the help desk is reactive.
 It responds to break/fix and other issues as they come, but there’s no mechanism in place to prevent those issues or solve root problems.
 In contrast, a service desk contains the components for both reactive response and proactive activity.
 So, in addition to managing tickets from the IT team and end-users, the service desk would manage project requests, look for automation opportunities (e.g., password reset and end-user access/provisioning), and other proactive steps.